Saiyato/snapclient_docker/README.md

 # Dockerized SnapClient
 This repository contains the scripts to auto-build images for SnapClient for the ARM architecture.
+The base image *resin/rpi-raspbian:jessie* is used for v0.15.0 and *resin/rpi-raspbian:buster* is used for newer versions.

 ## How to use
 To use the images, follow the next steps